Examples

 This example modifies the existing core

-user and sets its ssh key.
+user and sets its SSH key by providing it inline.

 variant: fcos